-The engine has an exhaust gas aftertreatment system from the catalytic converter manufacturer Umicore, which has been developed to comply with the emissions standard, and consists of a diesel oxidation catalytic converter (DOC), a diesel particulate filter (DPF), a selective catalytic reduction catalytic converter (SCR) and an ammonia slip catalyst (ASC), FIGURE 1.
+The engine has an exhaust gas aftertreatment system from the catalytic converter manufacturer Umicore, which has been developed to comply with the emissions standard, and consists of a Diesel Oxidation Catalytic Converter (DOC), a DPF, a Selective Catalytic Reduction (SCR) Catalytic Converter and an Ammonia Slip Catalyst (ASC), FIGURE 1.
 Upstream of the SCR catalytic converter there is an AdBlue dosing line, which consists of a dosing valve, supply lines and a tank with pump.
 The mixer line is required to mix exhaust gas and AdBlue.

-FIGURE 1 Setup of the exhaust aftertreatment system of the engine on the test bench (© Universität Rostock)
+FIGURE 1 Setup of the exhaust aftertreatment system of the engine on the test bench (© University of Rostock)

-FIGURE 2 Representation of drill core removal and cores from the DOC and SCR (© Universität Rostock)
+FIGURE 2 Representation of drill core removal and cores from the DOC and SCR (© University of Rostock)